 Can I negotiate Zakeke pricing at high volume?

 Enterprise plans have custom pricing.
 If you're processing 1,000+ orders monthly, Zakeke may negotiate lower rates.
-However, you'll still be on a percentage model — the rate may drop from 1.8% to 1.5% or similar, which still scales against your revenue.
-BrandLift's flat model doesn't require negotiation.
+However, you'll still be on a percentage model — the rate may drop but it still scales against your revenue.
+BrandLift's Enterprise plan is a flat $299/month regardless of volume — no negotiation needed.

 Is Zakeke worth it for small stores with low volume?

-At under 50 orders per month with a sub-$30 average order value, Zakeke's total cost can be comparable to or slightly less than BrandLift.
-The difference becomes significant above 100 orders per month or above $30 AOV.
-Most merchants outgrow Zakeke's cost efficiency within their first year of meaningful sales.
+At under 100 orders per month with a sub-$30 average order value, Zakeke's total cost can be comparable to BrandLift Basic.
+Above 100 orders or above $30 AOV, BrandLift becomes increasingly cost-effective.
+Most merchants outgrow Zakeke's cost efficiency within their first year.

 Written by Rob Diederich, Founder of BrandLift & Kodiak Decorated Products.